 18h00 – Mont Rochelle Hotel

 As I drive up and park a porter approaches my car, takes the key and directs me towards the front door, where I am met and warmly welcomed by James Basson, the Estate Manager that I know from his Bushman’s Kloof days.
 The team are all smiles and genuine warmth and it feels like being welcomed to a friend’s home.
 I look up to catch the softening light across the valley and put my bag down to free a hand for the bubbly being handed to me.
-In that moment I am very aware of the privilege of spending a night at Sir Richard Branson’s Mont Rochelle Hotel.
+At that moment I am very aware of the privilege of spending a night at Sir Richard Branson’s Mont Rochelle Hotel.
 A place that seems to have effortlessly mastered the balance between homeliness and splendour, where art, decor and nature come together to offer great style and comfort, with a fair amount of fun.

 Escorted to my room and guided through the amenities – of which there are many – I swing back the balcony doors to take in the silhouetted views towards the mountain as night falls.
 It is beautiful.